-Now, once you buy a bike, there are a few other things you should consider.
+After initially purchasing a bike, there are a few other things you should consider.

 #1) Helmet – In my opinion, it is imperative to own and wear a helmet when cycling.
 I don’t think it should be a law that everyone has to, but I think everyone should of his own volition anyway.